accodeing/fortnox-api/README.md

 ### Configuration

-The gem is configured in a `configure` block, where `setting` is one of the settings from the table below.
+The gem can be configured in a `configure` block, where `setting` is one of the settings from the table below.

 ```ruby